azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-16-centralized-waf-strategy-azure-front-door-application-gateway.md

 In this post, I'll walk you through implementing a cost-effective, centralized Web Application Firewall (WAF) strategy using Azure Front Door Premium as your single global security perimeter, backed by Application Gateway Standard_v2 for regional load balancing.
 This architecture is particularly valuable for organizations with hybrid environments, legacy infrastructure, or multi-region deployments that need comprehensive edge protection without the overhead of managing multiple WAF layers.

 But here's the thing - this isn't a silver bullet.
 Every architecture has trade-offs, and I'll be completely honest about them.
 The key trade-off here: we're protecting all external traffic at the Front Door edge, but internal traffic (VNet-to-VNet or on-premises-to-Azure) only gets network-level protection from Azure Firewall, not application-level WAF inspection.
 For most organizations, this is an acceptable compromise that saves significant cost and complexity.

-**New in this post**: We're using **Azure Verified Modules (AVM)** for our infrastructure deployment.
-Why reinvent the wheel when Microsoft provides tested, verified, and actively maintained modules?
-This means less code to write, fewer bugs to fix, and automatic updates with new features and security patches.
-You'll see the dramatic difference in code volume and maintainability compared to writing custom Bicep resource definitions.

 ## The Challenge: Fragmented WAF Management